evilusean/Khan/Trig-PreCalc/FCC-PrecalculusCourse.md

     $f^{-1}(\frac{4}{3}) = \frac{5}{3(\frac{4}{3}) + 1} = \frac{5}{4 + 1} = \frac{5}{5} = \mathbf{1}$

 The inverse successfully "undid" the original operation and returned us to our starting value.

+## 2025-December-26 - Angles and Their Measures :